mrkschan/codereviewmd/CODEREVIEW.md

 - [ ] Error or failure cases are handled.
 - [ ] Provide actionable error message as much as possible.
 - [ ] Unit test friendly interface and unit test included.

+p.s.
+You may find the reason behind each check at https://github.com/mrkschan/codereviewmd/wiki/Pull-Request-Checklist.